 American Legend Aircraft Company is a top-tier provider of restoration services for tube-and-fabric aircraft.
 The company's team of specialists has from 20 to 35 years of individual experience in aircraft maintenance and restoration.
 Our expertise at repair and restoration of tube-and-fabric airplanes is second to none.
 We would like to put this experience to work for you.

-For more than 75 years, vintage and classic airplanes such as the Piper Super Cub, Aeronca Champ and a host of others have remained at the heart of recreational flying.
+For more than 75 years, vintage and classic airplanes such as the Piper Super Cub, Aeronca Champ and a host of others have remained at the heart of general aviation.
 Still today it's hard to match the one-of-a-kind experience of flying these great aircraft.
 After undergoing restoration by American Legend Aircraft Company, your vintage or classic aircraft will perform like new for years to come.

 American Legend Aircraft Company provides complete rebuild services ranging from STC modifications, to structural repairs, to interior and exterior finishes.
 An array of available options will satisfy the most discriminating pilots and owners.

 We rebuild QUALITY aircraft at a reasonable price.
-You can trust American Legend Aircraft Company, because we care about the work we do.
+You can trust American Legend Aircraft Company because we care about the work we do.
 We will ensure that you receive the airplane you've dreamed of.
-For rebuild, repair, recover, paint or avionics quote, click here.
+For your rebuild, repair, recover, paint, or avionics quote, click here.

 2011 Best Restored Classic at Sun 'n Fun Fly-in